Sequential Simulations with PowerSimulations.jl

 DecisionModels define the problems that are executed in the simulation.
 The actual problem will change as the stage gets updated to represent different time periods, but the formulations applied to the components is constant within a stage.
 In this case, we want to define two stages with the ProblemTemplates and the Systems that we've already created.

-models = SimulationModels(
+models = SimulationModels(;

 decision_models = [

-DecisionModel(template_uc, sys_DA, optimizer = solver, name = "UC"),
+DecisionModel(template_uc, sys_DA; optimizer = solver, name = "UC"),

-DecisionModel(template_ed, sys_RT, optimizer = solver, name = "ED"),
+DecisionModel(template_ed, sys_RT; optimizer = solver, name = "ED"),

 ],